dendronhq/dendron-blog/vault/blog.2021.2021-12-08-dendron-with-netlify.md

 ## Summary

 You're done!
-From now on, all new commits you make to your repository on GitHub will trigger a new publihing update to your website.
+From now on, all new commits you make to your repository on GitHub will trigger a new publishing update to your website.

 In this tutorial, you learned how to: